SaketNer/RCAzureGrader/README.md

 ## In detail

 We have explained our project in detail in this ppt.
-You can view it on this [link](https://www.canva.com/design/DAGFIO2O-dY/yHgzrXKPLlXAWwFP-F0eDA/edit?utm_content=DAGFIO2O-dY&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)
+You can view it on this [link](https://www.canva.com/design/DAGFIO2O-dY/yHgzrXKPLlXAWwFP-F0eDA/edit?utm_content=DAGFIO2O-dY&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton) or the "GenAI_Presentation.pdf"